Configuration#

 • Use --no-build-isolation when doing an editable install is recommended; you should preinstall your dependencies.

-• Select a build-dir when using editable installs, especially if you also enable automatic rebuilds.
+• Automatic rebuilds do not have the original isolated build dir (pip deletes it), so select a build-dir when using editable installs, especially if you also enable automatic rebuilds.

 • You need to reinstall to pick up new files.